EricaAndreose/EricaAndreose/README.md

 - 👋 Hi, I’m @EricaAndreose, a DHDK student from Italy!
-- 👀 I’m interested in history of art, cinema and digital humanities.
+- 👀 I’m interested in digital humanities, history of art and literature.
-- ✨ I love to make movies!
+- ✨ I love to watch (and make) movies!
 - 🌱 I’m currently learning html, css, javascript and python!
 - 📫 You can reach me at erica.andreose @ gmail.com